 Enterprises increasingly store and transport huge quantities of data to enable critical business decisions and to allow marketing teams to extract valuable insights from it.
 But this data is only useful if you can transport, process, and protect the information efficiently and quickly.
 To meet these critical requirements, enterprises often choose to combine all their data and application processing in just a small number of data center sites.

-CarrierBid‘s Optical Wavelength Services (OWS) help you connect those locations and streamline the flow of information with impressively high bandwidth speeds.
-You can access your data reliably and securely with the advanced security solutions and private point-to-point connections that are inherent with the OWS offering.
+CarrierBid can help you bid Optical Wavelength Services (OWS) with multiple service providers (at no additional cost to you!) and we’ll help you connect your key locations and streamline the flow of information with impressively high bandwidth speeds.
+Once the service has been installed, you’ll be able to access your data reliably and securely with the advanced security solutions and private point-to-point connections that are inherent with the OWS offering.

 CarrierBid has been in business since 2006 and we use our experience and intellectual property to assist and advise you so that you can PLAN to be successful with your network design and implementation.
 We’ll help you with actionable goals and realistic timelines to support your mission and vision.
 Our services are free of charge to our clients, so there is no risk to engage CarrierBid on your next project and into the future.